tlevine/www.thomaslevine.com/content/!/hovering-cycle/index.md

 table, but the differences between probabilities are in the same direction and of similar magnitude.
 This is another way that we can see that cleanliness and privacy seem to affect posture choice similarly.

+### Do public toilets promote hovering for reasons other than dirt?

+Many people say they hover at public toilets but not private toilets.
+I suspect that part of this is because public toilets are dirtier, but is there some other reason?

+To answer this, I compared the various private conditions to the corresponding public conditions; for example, a male urinating in a private toilet was compared to a male urinating in a private toilet.
+More precisely, I fit a model with all of the 24 factor combinations (two sexes and 12 scenarios).
+Like the previous models, I used a `participantId` random effect.

+    dirtyposture ~ 1 + cleanliness * defecate * male * public

+A summary of the output is here.

+     Iterations = 100001:149991
+     Thinning interval  = 10
+     Sample size  = 5000

+     DIC: 34.14

+     G-structure:  ~participantId

+                  post.mean l-95% CI u-95% CI eff.samp
+    participantId     25378    14682    36636     68.8

+     R-structure:  ~units

+          post.mean l-95% CI u-95% CI eff.samp
+    units     10036     6140    13770       58

+     Location effects: dirtyposture ~ 1 + cleanliness * defecate * male * public

+                                          post.mean l-95% CI u-95% CI eff.samp  pMCMC
+    (Intercept)                             -242.79  -313.27  -171.20    137.2 <2e-04 ***
+    cleanlinessclean                          15.42   -49.81    73.69   1694.0 0.6064
+    cleanlinessdirty                         457.91   352.90   551.64     86.3 <2e-04 ***
+    defecate                                 -46.39  -111.19    25.06   1354.3 0.1776
+    male                                     -29.85  -124.87    65.13   1026.2 0.5424
+    public                                   275.12   195.78   345.31    146.3 <2e-04 ***
+    cleanlinessclean:defecate                 13.46   -85.17   104.04   1367.3 0.7908
+    cleanlinessdirty:defecate                -53.19  -135.95    39.41   1569.2 0.2224
+    cleanlinessclean:male                   -198.19  -381.19   -19.43    236.4 0.0164 *
+    cleanlinessdirty:male                   -442.94  -574.89  -312.45    164.2 <2e-04 ***
+    defecate:male                             23.00   -83.57   144.86   1059.1 0.6980
+    cleanlinessclean:public                  -67.81  -149.12     3.97   1660.0 0.0800 .
+    cleanlinessdirty:public                 -220.71  -318.29  -115.83    214.6 <2e-04 ***
+    defecate:public                         -133.91  -215.49   -44.17    961.3 0.0020 **
+    male:public                             -219.42  -316.98  -107.63    371.8 <2e-04 ***
+    cleanlinessclean:defecate:male           103.64  -137.80   323.24    296.2 0.3680
+    cleanlinessdirty:defecate:male           355.58   196.15   519.88    365.0 <2e-04 ***
+    cleanlinessclean:defecate:public          96.93   -13.64   215.84   1417.9 0.0980 .
+    cleanlinessdirty:defecate:public         108.11   -19.00   225.44   1405.8 0.0728 .
+    cleanlinessclean:male:public             109.98  -113.72   323.33    252.9 0.3044
+    cleanlinessdirty:male:public             164.91     7.03   314.50    895.2 0.0280 *
+    defecate:male:public                     192.50    53.06   347.40    886.2 0.0096 **
+    cleanlinessclean:defecate:male:public   -216.80  -494.20    55.19    383.8 0.1120
+    cleanlinessdirty:defecate:male:public   -108.51  -292.19    97.40   1256.2 0.2716
+    ---
+    Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
+0.1 ' ' 1

+Like for my other models, I added the posterior distributions of the various coefficients to get scores for each scenario.
+Unlike in the other models, I kept these distributions as log-likelihoods rather than converting them to probabilities, and I took the difference in log likelihood between the public and private scenarios.
+This gives me twelve distributions, one for each of six cleanliness-task combinations.
+XXX Link to the pdf.

+Positive values indicate a greater chance of using a dirty posture at the public toilet than at the private toilet, and negative coefficients indicate a greater chance of using a dirty posture at a private toilet than at a public toilet.
+These are log likelihoods, so a value of $$4$$ means that a person in the particular scenario is $$e^4$$ (about 50) times as likely to use a dirty posture if it's a public toilet than if it's a private toilet.
+Likewise, a value of $$-4$$ means that a person is about $$e^{4}$$ times as likely to use a dirty posture if it's a **private** toilet than than if it's a public toilet.

+Eleven of the twelve coefficients are each significantly positive.
+The one exception was for males urinating at dirty toilets.
+This makes sense.
+Recall that I counted males standing while urinating as a clean posture.
+In this scenario, males mainly stand regardless of the privacy of the toilet.

+It appears that public toilets encourage dirty postures for reasons other than public toilets' chance of being dirty.

+That said, do consider the nature of the data collection.
+Participants were asked about "clean private toilet[s]" and "clean public toilet[s]", and they could have interpret the word "clean" differently in the two contexts; a clean public toilet might just be clean relative an ordinary public toilet.
+If participants saw clean private toilets as cleaner than clean public toilets, this result about the difference between public and private scenarios doesn't separate the effect of cleanliness from the other effects of the privacy of the space.

 ### Reliability testing